pransel17/Related-Reads/README.md

 ----> updating reading status bout a book

-i approached it by storing the book ids in the reading status array in user sche,ma. so i can just write a function that will make the books appear in a their specific list in user (my books) part
+i approached it by storing the book ids in the reading status array in user sche,ma. so i can just write a function that will make the books appear in their specific list in user (my books) part

 -----> showing reviews

 display the reviiews of a book by finding which reviews have same book id

 ----> Axios  for ggoogle api integ